ricardomm7/leaflink/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Human Resources Manager (HRM), I want to register a job that a collaborators need to have.
+As a Human Resources Manager (HRM), I want to register a job that a collaborator needs to have.

 ### 1.2.
 Customer Specifications and Clarifications